EO4DroughtMonitoring New Caledonia

 Gadgi Bay Landscape © Sebastien Merion

-EO4DroughtMonitoring allows the monitoring of drought events based on proven and objective indicators derived from Earth Observation (EO) data.
+Led by INSIGHT and in close collaboration with Météo-France NC, the EO4DroughtMonitoring projects allows the development of a drought monitoring tool based on proven and objective indicators derived from Earth Observation (EO) data.
 Thanks to the processing of complementary satellite products (optical, thermal, microwave), the tool estimates vegetation, temperature and soil moisture anomalies which are then combined with meteorological products (precipitation, reference evapotranspiration).

 EO4DroughtMonitoring predicts whether drought conditions will occur, worsen or cease during the month in question(30-day rolling, updated 1-2 times per week).
 Agro-climatic indices, such as the SPI, the normalized precipitation and the evapotranspiration index (SPEI), are calculated from an integrated forecast data produced by Météo-France and the European Centre for Forecasting (ECMWF).
 These indices are combined with current indicators on agricultural drought status to predict future changes in the drought event.
 Drought forecasts are then classified as follows: "Stopping", "Forming", "Reducing", "Persisting", "Worsening".